rik-janssen/super-simple-site-offline-beta/readme.txt

 4. If you want a background image, no problem!
 Branding is really simple.

 == Changelog ==
+= 2.1 =
+* Fixed a predefined index bug

 = 2.0 =
-This version is a major release.
+* This version is a major release.
 Please check all the functions and settings you've made earlier.
 * Grouped a bunch of functions in classes
 * Editor upgrade, now it has a nice editor for your message
 * Added a way to exempt pages from being hidden (thanks Christian Zumbrunnen)